 The states with the most job growth for Community & Social Service Specialist are Arizona, Colorado, and North Dakota.
 Watch out if you plan on working in Maine, New Jersey, or Pennsylvania.
 These states have the worst job growth for this type of profession.

-Community & Social Service Specialist Salary
+How Much Does a Community & Social Service Specialist Make?

 The typical yearly salary for Community and Social Service Specialists is somewhere between $25,780 and $72,210.